A Real Alaska Life Story about An April 1st Joke

-“It’s me” she hears him saying.
-“I am standing here at the restaurant wrapped in a bathing towel.
+“It’s me” she hears her husband saying.
+“I am standing here at Pike’s restaurant wrapped in a bathing towel.
 I took the short-cut over the ice bridge and the truck went thru the ice.
 Can …” Her face becomes more and more annoyed with every word he says.
 She interrupts him “Your annual April first’s I’ve broken thru the ice story gets boring.
-Have a nice day sweetie.”, hangs up, and goes back to her vacuum cleaning.
+Have a nice day sweetie.”
+She hangs up, and goes back to her vacuum cleaning.

 The cat jumps onto the kitchen counter to lick some water from the outlet.
-Her eyes go up following the cat’s movement and her face turns white and expresses sheer horror.
+The woman’s eyes go up following the cat’s movement.
+Suddenly, her face turns white and expresses sheer horror.
 She runs to phone, keys in the restaurant’s number.
 Busy sign.
 “Oh, no!” she screams.
-She hangs up, tries again, sweating and is terrified.
-Still hammering on the phone’s keys she hears a car rolling into the driveway.
+She hangs up, tries again.
+Sweat pearls build on her forehead.
+She looks terrified.
+Still hammering on the phone’s keys, she hears a car rolling into the driveway.

 The door bell rings.
-She feels her heart beam in her throat when hasting to the door and nearly pulls the door out of the frame meanwhile in tears.
+“Not now.
+I have no time.” she thinks, but nevertheless hangs the phone.
+She feels her heart beat in her throat when hasting to the door.
+When opening, she nearly pulls the door out of the frame.
+Meanwhile she is in tears.
 She wraps the arms around the guy with a water dripping plastic bag, who is wrapped in a bathing towel.

 He laughs “I guess I threw too many jokes at you in the last 40+ years, sweetie.
 How did you find out that this time it wasn’t a joke?”
 The state tropper’s car hauls up the driveway.
 She whispers under tears of relieve “The cat told me.
 His ears pointed to the calendar.”